GeoRouv/advent-of-code-2021/README.md

 # advent-of-code-2021
 Solutions for Advent Of Code 2021

-The goal is to experiment in multiple languages and not write necessarily optimal code.
+The goal is to experiment in multiple languages and not to write necessarily optimal code.